 Dated back in 5000 BC, the First Writing Systems Appear in Mesopotamia (Cuneiform), Egypt (Hieroglyphics) and the Indus Valley (Indus Script).
 A Sumerian text describes “tooth worms” as the cause of dental decay.
 During this time, First Cities also emerged in Mesopotamia.

 In 2600 BC, an inscription was found on the tomb of Hey-Re, an Egyptian scribe, often called the “first dentist.”
 The inscription includes the title “the greatest of those who deal with teeth, and of physicians.”
 This is the earliest known reference to a person identified as a dental practitioner.
 Around the same time period, in c.
 2560 BCE, The Ancient Egyptians Build the Great Pyramid of Giza for Pharaoh Khufu.
 And in c.1850-800 BCE, the origin and development of Modern Alphabet also occurred in Egypt, Israel, Palestine, Lebanon and Greece.
-Which gives rise to the Semitic, Hebraic and Arabic scripts.

 In 1700-1550 BC, An Egyptian text, the Ebers Papyrus, refers to diseases of the teeth and various toothache remedies; Egyptian textbooks, written in the form of papyri and many of these medical papyri have survived.
-The famous ones are the Edwin Smith papyrus, the Ebers papyrus, the Kahun gynaecological papyrus and the London and Leiden papyrus.
+The famous ones are the Edwin Smith papyrus, the Ebers papyrus, the Kahun gynecological papyrus and the London and Leiden papyrus.

 But medicine in ancient Egypt was tainted with religion.
 For example, the Ebers papyrus, the largest and one the oldest preserved medical document dating from 1552 BC, describes many diseases concerning the heart and vessels.
 It also contains chapters on contraception, diagnosis of pregnancy and other gynecological matters, intestinal disease and parasites, eye and skin problems, dentistry and the surgical treatment of abscesses and tumors, bone-setting and burns.
 Mental disorders such as depression and dementia are also covered.
 However, for most of these diseases, in addition to prescriptions, the papyrus describes some 700 magical formulas and remedies and contains many incantations meant to turn away disease-causing demons.